 About the CDR

-At the nexus of the burgeoning field of behavioral science, the Center for Decision Research is devoted to developing better understandings of human behavior and experience.
+Positioned at the forefront of the rapidly developing field of behavioral science, the Center for Decision Research is devoted to developing a richer understanding of human behavior and experience.

 The central priority of the CDR is the production of significant, cutting-edge behavioral science.
 This research is supported in several ways:

-The CDR partners with outside individuals and institutions interested in advancing behavioral science, such as the Museum of Science and Industry and the John Templeton Foundation.
-By putting key facilities and resources in place, these partners are able to significantly increase the speed and scope of impact with which CDR researchers can advance the field.
+- In addition to PIMCO, the CDR partners with outside individuals and institutions interested in developing behavioral science research, such as the Museum of Science and Industry and the Chicago Park District.
+By putting key facilities and resources in place, these partners significantly increase the speed and scope of impact with which CDR researchers can advance the field.

 Center for Decision Research Team